WhatsApp

 Two block with fade

 The sides incorporate a fade (low, mid, or high) instead of a blunt taper.
-This adds a Western edge to the Korean foundation.
-A low taper fade is the most popular option — it keeps the Korean aesthetic while adding a cleaner transition at the hairline.
+This adds a Western edge to the Korean foundation, with a cleaner transition at the hairline and a more conservative, office-appropriate silhouette.
+A low taper fade is the most popular option — it keeps the Korean aesthetic while sharpening the side lines.
+It's also the go-to short two block haircut for men who want a polished, low-maintenance everyday look.
 At a Korean salon, specify whether you want a taper, low fade, or skin fade — Korean stylists typically default to a softer taper rather than a hard fade.

 Two block with perm